Frequently Asked Questions

 Q: Can I get out of my housing contract?

 A: Your signed housing contract commits you financially for the specified time period, generally an academic year.
-Any request for exemption from the housing policy or to break the lower campus housing contract for any reason before its conclusion must be submitted to the Housing and Residence Life Office, where it will be considered on an individual basis.
+Any request for exemption from the housing policy or to break the on campus housing contract for any reason before its conclusion must be submitted to the University Housing Office, where it will be considered on an individual basis.
 Unless you receive written approval for exemption from the residence requirement and/or release from the housing contract, you will be held financially responsible for all charges.
-If your request is denied, there is an appeal process detailed in the student planner.
+If your request is denied, there is an appeal process detailed in the residence hall handbook.

-Q: How do I reapply for residency next year?
+Q: How do I reapply for housing next year?

 Q: What are the move in dates and times for new and returning students?

-A: First time freshmen move in the Friday before school starts and returning students move in the Sunday before school starts.
-Times and dates will be posted and updated on the front page of our website.
+A: First time freshmen usually move in the Friday before school starts and returning students move in the Sunday before school starts.
+You will receive an email, and times and dates will be posted and updated on the front page of our website.

 Q: I can’t come on move-in day.
 Can I check into the residence hall early?